 When is IVF performed?

-IVF is typically used as a secondary treatment when other procedures, such as artificial insemination, are unsuccessful, although IVF may be the primary treatment for women over 40.
+In Vitro Fertilization is typically used as a secondary treatment when other procedures, such as artificial insemination, are unsuccessful, although IVF may be the primary treatment for women over 40.
 There are also certain conditions that may call for IVF as an earlier intervention.
 These can include:

-How does the IVF process proceed?
+How does the In Vitro Fertilization process proceed?

-Are there risks associated with IVF?
+Are there risks associated with In Vitro Fertilization?

 There are several steps in the typical IVF process and complications can occur at many points along the treatment path.
 These can include:

-There’s a slightly increased statistical possibility of these conditions following IVF treatment
+There’s a slightly increased statistical possibility of these conditions following IVF treatment.